 The ECU section allows you to configure the CAN interface built into the device so you can read J1939 parameters from the vehicle's CAN bus.

 The accelerometer section allows you to calibrate the device's accelerometer to report acceleration related events.

-Here you can start an auto-alignment process and adjust the thresholds and sensitivity values for different device signals.
+Here you can start a self alignment process and adjust the thresholds and sensitivity values for different device signals.